-- 1 Government-prescribed date. - 2 This summary is not government-prescribed, but NBFWM commits to issuing it at the specified date if needed. - 3 The first time T3 is issued, a "Summary of Upcoming Trust Units" may be sent to you.
-This summary will list trusts for which the issuers have not yet provided the tax information necessary for the filing of tax slips and for which a tax slip will be sent at a later date.
+- 1 Government-prescribed date. - 2 This summary is not government-prescribed, but NBFWM commits to issuing it at the specified date if needed. - 3 The first time T3/Relevé 16 are issued, a "Summary of Upcoming Trust Units" may be sent to you.
+This summary will list trusts for which the issuers have not yet provided the tax information necessary for the filing of tax slips and for which a tax slip will be sent at a later date. - 4 Caution: the mailing deadline for provincial "relevé" is February 28, 2021.

-Note: For the Accumulated Interest Report, please refer to the information on page 36.
+Note: For the Accumulated Interest Report, please refer to the information on page 38.